Durbin Feeling: Influence and legacy

 For his contributions to the preservation of the Cherokee language and Cherokee culture, Feeling was named a Cherokee National Treasure by the Cherokee Nation.
 He was also awarded an honorary doctorate by Ohio State University.
 Cherokee Nation Principal Chief Chuck Hoskin, Jr. has described Feeling as "a modern-day Sequoyah" (referring to the creator of the Cherokee syllabary) and said that "[e]verything we are doing for language revitalization is because of Durbin.”
 In 2019, the Cherokee Nation chose Feeling as the first signatory of the Cherokee Language Speakers Roll.

-The Cherokee Nation's planned language learning center will be named the Durbin Feeling Language Center in his honor.
+Feeling is the namesake of the Cherokee Nation's language learning center (the Durbin Feeling Language Center) and 2022 legislation protecting indigenous languages (the Durbin Feeling Native American Languages Act).

 The Sam Noble Museum holds the Durbin Feeling Collection, containing his extensive Cherokee-language materials, including letters written in Cherokee to and from members of Feeling’s family.

-On August 4, 2021, the United States Senate Senate Committee on Indian Affairs passed the Durbin Feeling Native American Language Act of 2021.
-The Principal Chief of the Cherokee Nation Chuck Hoskin, Jr. remarked "This bill is named in honor of the largest contributor to the Cherokee language since Sequoyah, the late Durbin Feeling, who advocated tirelessly for Native language and revitalization efforts.
-No one is more worthy of this honor than Durbin."
-President Joe Biden signed the act into law on January 5, 2022.